TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 145/Psalms 145.9.md

 ---

-Jehovah is good to all; And his tender mercies are over all his works.
+Yahweh is good to all.
+His tender mercies are over all his works.